MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/publish-saas-offer-app.md

 > * Even if your app is already listed on the Teams Store, you must still go through the validation process again to include your SaaS offer.
 > * Flat rate offers created without the offer ID and publisher ID in the app manifest should be updated and resubmitted for validation.

 After the SaaS app is published, users can view the **Buy a subscription** option in the app details dialog when the user adds your app to Teams.
-SaaS app with suitable offers is available in the Teams Store and the marketplace to purchase subscriptions.
+SaaS app with suitable offers is available in the Teams Store to purchase subscriptions.

 :::image type="content" source="~/assets/images/saas-offer/buysubscriptionplan.png" alt-text="Screenshot shows buying the subscription for the selected app.":::